-In \refS{S:PW} we show how comparison inequalities can recover and extend (among other ways, to certain card-shuffling chains) a Peres--Winkler result about slowing down mixing by skipping (``censoring'') updates of monotone spin systems.
+In Section~\ref{SPW} we show how comparison inequalities can recover and extend (among other ways, to certain card-shuffling chains) a Peres--Winkler result about slowing down mixing by skipping (``censoring'') updates of monotone spin systems.
 (This is an example of comparison inequalities applied to time-inhomogeneous chains.)